KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 5. Are the citizens able to safely collect water from public water sources?
 6. Do factors such as age and gender affect a person's access to safe-to-consume water sources?

-For Farming Data:

-1. Understand what of the variables, or **feature** variables in our dataset means.
-2. What the distributions of those feature variables are through univariate analysis.
-3. What the are relationship between the feature variables.
-What are the relationships between the feature variables and our target variable `Standard_yield`.
-We do this by doing a multivariate analysis.

-**What affects the `Standard_yield`**?
-Do all crops do better in high rainfall places?
-Do all crops grow better on flat terrain where the slope is low?

 #### Hypothesis

 For Water Related Data: